pecksr/Cribl-Lab01/docs/module1.md

 ### Hardware and Software

-#### Category 1 Title

-- Item 1
-- Item 2

-#### Category X Title

-- Item 1
-- Item X
+Although each of the applications in this lab can run as Physical, Virtual, or Cloud, this environment is all virtual.

 ## Target Audience

-Paragraph detailing the intended audience for the lab.
+This Lab is intended for anyone interested in learning more about Cribl.

 ## Before You Begin

-Paragraph indicating any or no pre reqs for the lab.
-Also include any helpful knowledge to have before beginning.
+A basic understanding of how the processing of Data operates and the value Data Analytic applications like Splunk and Elastic bring to organizations around the world.

 ## Learning Outcomes

-Paragraph describing the outcomes a student should expect upon completion.
+This lab has given you an introduction to the Cribl Stream application and has walked you through configuring a few of its basic functions and features.
+Please look for more Cribl Labs in the future.

+## To Begin

-Access your Cribl Stream instance from the jump box provided using the Chrome web browser pointing to: [Cribl](http://10.233.36.248:9000)
+Access your Cribl Stream instance from the jump box provided using the Chrome web browser pointing to: [Cribl](<http://10.233.36.248:9000>)
 Login as Admin with the password of Go2atc4labs!

 ### **Module 1 – Introduction to Stream elements**